danielraffel/ghost-dev-install-macos/README.md

 ## ⚙️ Quick Start

-Clone this repo and run the setup script from the directory where you want both this repo and the Ghost project to live side by side. _If that’s unclear, check out the Project Structure example below._
+From the directory where you want both this repo and the Ghost project to live side by side:

 ```bash
 git clone https://github.com/danielraffel/ghost-dev-install-macos.git